gauravkumarfc/netflix-dataset-analysis/README.md

 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
 ```

-**Objective:** Retrieve content added to Netflix in the last 5 years.
+**Goal:** Retrieve all content added to Netflix in the last 5 years.

-### 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
+### 7. Movies/TV Shows Directed by Rajiv Chilaka

 ```sql
 SELECT *